ahn-nath/REST-VehiclesAPI/pricing-service/README.md

 ## Features

 - REST WebService integrated with Spring Boot

-## Instructions

-#### TODOs

-- Convert the Pricing Service to be a microservice.
-- Add an additional test to check whether the application appropriately generates a price for a given vehicle ID
+- Unit Tests to check whether the application appropriately generates a price for a given vehicle ID

-#### Run the code
+### Installation

 To run this service you execute: